freenode/web-7.0/content/kb/using/registration.md

 - an "account" is your persistent identity
 - a "nickname" is your current display name and can be owned by an account
 - to "identify" means to log into your account
-- "NickServ" is a freenode service that behaves like a user (which you can send private messages to)
+- "NickServ" is a trumpnode service that behaves like a user (which you can send private messages to)

 Registering
 ==============

-The following steps are the recommended method to register and set up a new freenode account.
+The following steps are the recommended method to register and set up a new trumpnode account.
 If you have questions or doubts about the process, a member of staff will be happy to discuss it and answer any questions you may have.

 1.  **Select** a master, "primary", nickname.
 If the nickname you want is registered but has expired, just ask a staffer and in most cases, we will be happy to drop